torabzadeh/sdaza/_posts/2023-07-31-statistical-power.md

 might want to reduce the control group size or allocate more units to each variant based on their MDE.

-Finally, an excellent rule to define the **minimum MDE** is using the slightest effect to justify the intervention or change being tested.
-We can estimate an intervention's ROI (return on investment) and define the minimum change in a critical metric (e.g., conversion rate) to reach an acceptable return.
+Finally, a good rule to define the **minimum MDE** is using the smallest effect that would justify an intervention at all.
+We can estimate the intervention's ROI (return on investment) and define the minimum change in a critical metric (e.g., conversion rate) to reach an acceptable profit.
 The minimum MDE doesn't have to be the same by variant, as intervention costs or campaigns might differ.

 ## Tools can help

-We created some simple simulation methods in Python to design and assess the experimental data.
-We use simulation because it's simpler to accommodate different scenarios and metrics.
+I created some simple simulation methods in Python to design and assess the experimental data.
+I use simulation because it's simpler to accommodate different scenarios and metrics.
 The downside is that it requires more computer power, but we can live with that :smile:.
 [You can find the power class here](https://github.com/sdaza/sdaza.github.io/tree/main/_jupyter)